Al Bastakiya: Where the Heritage of Dubai Sleeps

 Sikka Art Fair Dubai

 Sikka is an excellent place for aspiring artists to interact with established artists and attend workshops.
-There happened to be sixty workshops in 2019 alone.
-That’s more than enough to satiate the creative side of anyone.
+There were sixty workshops in 2019 alone, enough to satiate anyone’s creative side.

 Bastakiya will be lit up and decorated with colorful banners during the festival season.
 This historical place has become a center of eclectic modern art.
-The festival lasts for a full ten days.
+The festival lasts for ten days.
 Sikka is held under the patronage of Her Highness Sheikha Latifa bint Muhammad bin Rashid Al Maktoum.
-So plan your Bastakiya visit to coincide with Sikka Arts Fair if you are an art enthusiast.
+So, if you are an art enthusiast, plan your Bastakiya visit to coincide with the Sikka Arts Fair.